cemrecodes/backend-case-study/README.md

 # backend-case-study
-Backend Case Study for Carla
+Backend Case Study Exercise A: Expose an API for querying compensation data for Carla.

 ### Compensation Data API